-In order to become a physician, you must complete a three or four year Medical Doctor (MD) degree program at an accredited university, followed by family medicine or specialty post-graduate training.
-Subsequently, completion of the qualifying examinations of the Medical Council of Canada and licensing by the provincial or territorial licensing authority are required.
-This means a commitment of seven to nine or more years.
+In order to become a physician, you must complete a Medical Doctor (MD) degree program at an accredited university, followed by residency in family medicine or specialty post-graduate training.
+Completion of the qualifying examinations of the Medical Council of Canada and licensing by the provincial or territorial licensing authority is also a requirement for becoming a physician.
+The path to becoming a doctor requires a commitment of seven to nine or more years.
 Some medical schools require two to three years of pre-med while others may require a bachelor's degree.
-After the MD degree, you may choose between Family Practice (2 years minimum) or other medical specialties (at least 4 years) and will spend your time as a resident physician training for certification while being paid (currently about $35,000 a year) to care for patients.
+After the MD degree, you may choose Family Practice (2 years minimum) or other medical specialties (at least 4 years) and will spend your time as a resident physician training for certification while being paid to care for patients.

-In general, the factors affecting acceptance to medical school include the following:
+Generally, the acceptance to medical school is based on the following factors:

 Nearly all pre-medical courses may be taken at Athabasca University.
-View a list of our courses.
+View a list of AU undergraduate courses.